cristianglezm/FlowerEvolver-describe/README.md

 The image captioning model is a `ViT-GPT2` architecture optimized for ONNX Runtime.
 The models are hosted on the [cristianglezm/ViT-GPT2-FlowerCaptioner-ONNX](https://huggingface.co/cristianglezm/ViT-GPT2-FlowerCaptioner-ONNX) Hugging Face repository.

-The training dataset was custom-built using images generated from [FlowerEvolver](https://github.com/FlowerEvolver-frontend) desktop app.
-It consists of 500 images, each with a description generated from a basic template.
+The training [dataset](https://huggingface.co/datasets/cristianglezm/FlowerEvolver-Dataset) was custom-built using images generated from [FlowerEvolver](https://github.com/cristianglezm/FlowerEvolver-frontend) desktop app.
+It consists of 500 images, each with a description generated from a basic template and curated.
 This specialized dataset allows the model to produce descriptions tailored to the unique visual characteristics of the generated flowers.

 ## Features